-You can not use an instant water heater for multiple applications like for showers and in the kitchen, unlike storage tank water heaters that can be used for multiple applications.
+You can not use an instant water heater for multiple applications like for showers and in the kitchen, unlike storage tank water heaters which can be used for multiple applications.

-The cost of instant water heaters is less, and the size is very slim.
-So if you have minimal space, instant water heaters are a good option to consider.
+The cost of an instant water heater is less, and the size is very slim.
+So if you have space constraints, instant water heaters are a good option to consider.

 Heat Pump Water Heaters